The Provincial Parkers

 Directions: Bonnechere Park can be found at the northwest corner of Round Lake, approximately 30 minutes southwest from Pembroke.
 It is located near the eastern portion of Algonquin Park.
 Follow Hwy 60 then turn onto Round Lake Rd/Renfrew County Rd 58.
 Follow Round Lake Rd/Renfrew County Rd 58 for about 20 km until you reach Bonnechere Park.

-Signs For Directions To Park: - signs are easy to see and easy to follow, although you don't see too many of them until you are almost there.
+signs are easy to see and easy to follow, although you don't see too many of them until you are almost there.